Paris Charles de Gaulle Airport: Cancelled project for Terminal 4

 Plans for a new terminal, Terminal 4, were first announced in 2014.
 With an estimated cost of €9bn, the new terminal was to be built around 2025, when Charles de Gaulle Airport's maximum capacity of 80 million would have been reached.
 When constructed, the new terminal would have been able to accommodate 30–40 million passengers per year and would have likely been built north of Terminal 2E.
 However, the Terminal 4 proposal was cancelled in 2021 due to reduced traffic resulting from the COVID-19 pandemic and new environmental regulations making the project unfeasible.
 Environmentalist groups hailed the cancellation of the project as a "great victory."

-All long-haul routes to North America, Africa, Middle East and Asia flights with the exception of American Airlines, Air Tahiti Nui and Air Austral moved their operations to Terminal 1.
-All short-haul European routes, short-haul Middle East and Africa routes, American Airlines, Air Tahiti Nui and Air Austral moved their operations to Terminal 2B.
+Change of Terminal numbering from 16 March 2027

+The airport authorities will renumber the terminals from the 16 March 2027.
+The renumbering will group some terminals together while removing the current situation whereby Terminal 2 has 7 subterminals (2A to 2G) while the other two terminals, 1 and 3, don't have any.
+From this date: